-2. Define your vision
+2. Define your team's vision

 Where do you want to take your club, ultimately?
-Is the club simply for some fun and exercise (and there's nothing wrong with that), or are you out to win a local league and develop a recognised, serious competitive team?
+Is the football club simply for some fun and exercise (and there's nothing wrong with that), or are you out to win a local league and develop a recognised, serious competitive team?

 3. Choose your club name

-Maybe this Wikipedia page of Association football club names will provide some inspiration.
+Maybe this Wikipedia page of Association football club names will provide some inspiration?

-4. Pick a colour - or two!
+4. Pick a colour, or two?

 Now let's start thinking about the visual branding for your club.
 The colours you choose for the club can help tell people what you're about.
 For example, red in some contexts can convey strength, urgency and energy, whilst in other situations it can mean warning or danger.
-Blue can project trustworthiness - there's a good reason most financial apps on your phone will have a blue icon!
+Blue can project trustworthiness; there's a good reason most financial apps on your phone will have a blue icon!
 It can also be useful if you're a coastal town, for example, to signify the sea.

 This Help Scout article on colour psychology can help explain the perceived meaning behind some colours, and also talks about the different methods you can use to find two colours that will work well together on your badge and kit.